-At December 31, 2020, we had cash and cash equivalents of \$828 thousand.
-We believe that the anticipated net proceeds from this offering, together with our cash and cash equivalents at December 31, 2020, will enable us to fund our operating expenses and capital expenditure requirements through September 2022.
+At September 30, 2020, we had cash and cash equivalents of \$1,095,936.
+We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements through June 2022.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 To finance our operations beyond that point, we will need to raise additional capital, which cannot be assured.
 If we are unable to raise additional capital in sufficient amounts or on terms we find acceptable, we may have to significantly delay, scale back or discontinue the development or commercialization of our product candidates or other research and development initiatives.
 Our future viability beyond that point is dependent on our ability to raise additional capital to finance our operations.
 See "- Liquidity and capital resources."